cholthi/focus-mobile-test/README.md

 ### Installation
  `go get github.com/cholthi/focus-mobile-test`

  Please be sure your `GOPATH` env variable is set.
-This project does not use go modules and `go get` requires it to work.
+This project does not use go modules and `go get` requires $GOPATH to work.

  The above command will fetch the project to your `GOPATH/src` and install the bin to `GOPATH/bin`.
 Be sure those directory exit.
 Which they should if you're using go.